saadAw/deep_model_optimization/README.md

 Optimization Techniques Explored

-This project investigates several state-of-the-art model optimization techniques.[1]
-These methods aim to reduce the computational and memory requirements of deep learning models.[1][2]
+This project investigates several state-of-the-art model optimization techniques.
+These methods aim to reduce the computational and memory requirements of deep learning models.
 Pruning

-Pruning involves removing redundant or less important parameters from a neural network to reduce its size and improve inference speed.[3][4]
+Pruning involves removing redundant or less important parameters from a neural network to reduce its size and improve inference speed.
 The following pruning strategies were explored:

     Structured Pruning: This method removes entire groups of weights, such as filters or channels.
-The experiments used L1-norm based filter pruning in both one-shot and iterative scenarios.[1]
+The experiments used L1-norm based filter pruning in both one-shot and iterative scenarios.

     Unstructured Pruning: This technique removes individual weights based on their magnitude.
 The experiments implemented one-shot and iterative L1 unstructured pruning.